bbatalo/rpg/README.md

 ### Genmodel

-The genmodel is a file created from the .ecore metamodel, that is used for generating Java source code for the metamodel, editor etc. To generate these source code, do the following:
+The genmodel is a file created from the .ecore metamodel, that is used for generating Java source code for the metamodel, editor etc. To generate these source codes, do the following:

 * Open the genmodel
 * Right-click on the root element